 As mentioned previously, HOM.NO3− and HOM.HSO4− adducts were identified using an APi-TOF.
 In Figure 4, the most abundant HOMs and ONs detected during the day of the 20th of April 2013 (same as Figure 2 C) are presented.
 10 HOMs (left panel) and 9 ONs (right panel) were chosen for comparison.
-The bottom side of the bars referred to the HOMs/ONs clustered with NO3− while the top part represents the signal intensity of the same compounds clustered with HSO4−.
+The bottom side of the bars refers to the HOMs/ONs clustered with NO3− while the top part represents the fraction of signal intensity of the compounds with same chemical composition clustered with HSO4−.
 We found that almost all the HOMs/ONs cluster more with NO3− ions and on average 60 % of the total signal (HOMs/ONs.NO3− + HOMs/ONs.HSO4−) of these 19 compounds are clustered with the nitrate.
 However, we should mention that we detected a NO3− signal of 0.065 cps (counts per second) and a HSO4− signal of 0.034 cps.
 This means that NO3− has a concentration that is almost factor of two higher than the bisulphate ion.
 This could explain why we see more clusters with NO3− than with HSO4−.
 However, if we consider all the pure nitric acid clusters (NO3− + HNO3NO3−) the signal is around (0.065+0.192) = 0.257 cps, while for all the pure sulphuric acid clusters (HSO4− + H2SO4HSO4− + (H2SO4)2HSO4−) the signal is around (0.035+6.7+3.4) = 10.135 cps.
 This means that sulphuric acid clusters have a concentration that is 40 times higher than that of the nitric acid clusters, showing once more that the sulphuric acid ions are the dominant peaks and that they cluster together very effectively.

 Diurnal variation of ions

 It is important to point out that different parameters could significantly impact the abundance of the ions detected in the atmosphere.
-For instance, the charging of the organic molecules is strongly affected by their concentration, their proton affinity and their ability of forming clusters with acids like sulphuric acid or nitric acid.
+For instance, the charging of the organic molecules is strongly affected by their concentration and their properties, such as proton affinity, which defines their ability to form clusters with nitrate or bisulphate ions.
 Indeed, a competition between the different compounds getting the charge will depend on their physical-chemical properties.
 For example, a strong electro-negative compound sulphuric acid produced during the day takes a large fraction of the negative charges available in the atmosphere.
 Such process will result in a reduction of other ambient ions, while the concentration of the corresponding neutral specie remains less than the concentrations of other compounds.
 This phenomenon has to be taken into account while interpreting the diurnal variation of the ions, especially during daytime.
 A direct comparison of the neutral HOMs with the corresponding naturally charged HOMs helps to distinguish such processes since the CI-APi-TOF will measure the diurnal evolution of the compounds independently of the ion availability in the atmosphere.